-Wildlands Conservation is a 501(c)(3) nonprofit land trust committed to protecting Florida’s natural habitats and rural working lands.
+Wildlands Conservation is a 501(c)(3) nonprofit land trust committed to protecting natural habitats and rural working lands.

-Wildlands works with landowners and agencies to identify the most appropriate course of action for any given property; how it should be protected, by what mechanism, how it should be managed, and the long-term management costs and commitments.
+Wildlands works with landowners and agencies to identify the most appropriate course of action for any given property: how it should be protected, by what mechanism, how it should be managed, and the long-term management costs and commitments.
 We have helped ranchers, farmers, conservation-minded private landowners, universities, public land owners, state, and federal agencies to determine and implement the best mechanisms for meeting both the landowner’s financial objectives and protecting the land’s ecological integrity.
 This often entails facilitating cost-sharing partnerships with federal, state and local land acquisition programs.
 Additionally, Wildlands is well-adapted to understanding the needs of the agency, municipality, landowner, and the community at large and is experienced in navigating the complexities and issues of land conservation.

 Land Management